ozgurhepsag/Basic-z-OS-Utilities-and-Practices/Working with Health Checker/readme.md

 ### HZSPRMxx Member

 I want to add a few statements about Logstream for storing some check records and a policy update.

-</br> </br>
+#### HZS Logstream

 If you want to retain a historical record of check results, which is optional, but a good idea, you can define and connect to a log stream.
 When you have a log stream connected, the system writes check results to the log stream every time a check completes.
+Name of that logstream must start with 'HZS'.

     //DEFLOGRC JOB  (),'OZGUR',CLASS=A,MSGCLASS=H,REGION=0M,
     //   NOTIFY=&SYSUID,MSGLEVEL=(1,1)